MadsYar/02180BeliefRevision/README.md

 # 02180BeliefRevision

 This project implements a belief revision system based on logical entailment and contraction principles.
-It uses the `sympy` library for symbolic logic manipulation and provides a framework for testing belief revision postulates.

 ## File Structure

 - `belief_base.py`: Contains the implementation of the `Belief` and `BeliefBase` classes.